Frances Ellen Work

-Frances Ellen Work (October 27, 1857 – January 26, 1947) was an American heiress and socialite.
-She was a great-grandmother of Diana, Princess of Wales, and her great-great-grandchildren include William, Prince of Wales, and Prince Harry, Duke of Sussex, and the American actor Oliver Platt.
+Frances Ellen Work (October 27 or 28, 1857 – January 26, 1947) was an American heiress and socialite.

 Early life

-Frances was born in New York City on October 27, 1857.
-She was a daughter of Franklin H. Work (1819–1911), a well-known stockbroker and protégé of Cornelius Vanderbilt, and his wife, Ellen Wood (1831–1877).
-Her sister Lucy Bond Work (1861–1934) was married to Peter Cooper Hewitt (1861–1921).
+Frances was born in New York City on October 27 or 28, 1857.
+She was a daughter of Franklin H. Work, a well-known stockbroker and protégé of Cornelius Vanderbilt, and his wife, Ellen Wood.
+Her sister Lucy Bond Work was married to Peter Cooper Hewitt.
+She also had a brother, the horseman and road driver George Paul Work, who died from consumption in Davos, Switzerland.

 Society life

 In 1892, Frances was included in Ward McAllister's "Four Hundred", purported to be an index of New York's best families, published in The New York Times.
 Conveniently, 400 was the number of people that could fit into Caroline Astor's ballroom.